jdittrich/userNeedResearchBook/text/allURBook.md

 ## Doing the right Analysis

-The data analysis is done by inferring principles from single data points like utterances and observations.
+The data analysis is done by inferring themes from several  data points.
 Thus the process is empirical (as it is based on gathered data) but if the same data is used, analysis made by different people will differ.
 This is because the result of the analysis depends on the reasonable but still individual and debatable interpretation of the data.
 You could say that »looking at last years design to quickly reuse elements« belongs to a